Time-multiplexed layer reuse for physical neural networks: Results

-with $L_{\rm{W}}$ being the number of different parameter sets for the hidden layers, i.e., weights and biases, which correspond to chaining weight matrices \cite{schoenholz2017correspondence}.
+with $L_{\rm{W}}$ being the number of different parameter sets for the hidden layers, i.e., weights and biases, which correspond to chaining weight matrices \cite{takase2023lessons}.
+Thus, we decouple the number of layers in time $L_{\rm{T}}$ and the number of distinct weights $L_{\rm{W}}$.
+Figure \ref{fig:relax_net_PNN} illustrates TIDAL-Net in the case of two periodically switched layers $L_{\rm{W}}=2$.

-Figure \ref{fig:relax_net_PNN} illustrates ReLaX-Net in the case of two periodically switched layers $L_{\rm{W}}=2$.
 For the most hardware-efficient implementations, the PNN should reuse as many elements as possible between layers (see Fig.~\ref{fig:relax_net_PNN}{\textbf{a}}).
-This creates an effective deep neural network via time-multiplexing as shown in Fig.~\ref{fig:relax_net_PNN}{\textbf{b}}.
-We only need to duplicate those physical elements that implement the trainable parameters $\theta^l$.
+TIDAL-Net models realistic constraints to this.
+It makes use of time-multiplexing, such that the number of physical elements is smaller than the functionally equivalent architecture (see Fig.~\ref{fig:relax_net_PNN}{\textbf{b}} for the expanded-in-time view).
+We still need to duplicate those physical elements that implement the trainable parameters $\theta^l$, to implement the $L_{\rm{W}}$ different weight matrices.
 Common examples for those are Micro-Ring Resonator \cite{tait2017neuromorphic}, Mach-Zehnder Interferometer \cite{shen2017deep} or Magnetic Tunnel Junction crossbar arrays \cite{jung2022crossbar} (see Fig.~\ref{fig:relax_net_PNN}{\textbf{c}}).
-The nonlinear activation function (Fig.~\ref{fig:relax_net_PNN}{\textbf{e}}) can be shared, which also ensures a high degree of uniformity between layers.
-ReLaX-Net expects the usage of fast electronic switches, such as those shown in Fig.~\ref{fig:relax_net_PNN}{\textbf{d}}.
+The same hardware nonlinear activation function $f$ (Fig.~\ref{fig:relax_net_PNN}{\textbf{e}}) is always reused, which also ensures a high degree of uniformity between layers.
+TIDAL-Net then utilizes fast switches, such as those shown in Fig.~\ref{fig:relax_net_PNN}{\textbf{d}}.
 Many common PNN platforms should be able to use fast switching devices, such as Digital Mirror Device (DMD) \cite{hornbeck1997digital} or optical fiber switches \cite{friberg1988femotosecond} in photonic systems.
-Importantly, it is only these fast switches that need to operate at the speed of the dynamic variables of the forward pass --- all other elements can be considerably slower and parameters need to only be trainable on the time scales of training batches and epochs.
-For example, while ReLaX-Net application target systems typically take sub-microseconds for their reconfiguration \cite{bogaerts2012silicon}, some researchers achieve even femtoseconds switching \cite{friberg1988femotosecond}.
-See the Supplemental Information Section S2 for details.
+Importantly, it is only these fast switches that need to operate at the speed of the dynamic variables of the forward pass --- all other elements can be considerably slower and parameters need to only be trainable on the timescales of training batches and epochs.
+For example, while TIDAL-Net application target systems typically take sub-microseconds for their reconfiguration \cite{bogaerts2012silicon}, some researchers achieve even femtoseconds switching \cite{friberg1988femotosecond}.
+See the Supplemental Information Section S10 for details on typical timescales.